skip to main content

 What channel is the Pro Bowl on?

-The 2023 Pro Bowl Games will air on ESPN, with ABC, ESPN+, and Disney XD simulcasting the flag football games on Sunday, February 5.
-You can also catch live Spanish-language coverage on ESPN Deportes.
+The 2025 Pro Bowl Games will air on ESPN, with ABC, Disney XD, and ESPN+ simulcasting the flag football competition on Sunday, February 2.
+NFL+ will stream both days, while Spanish-language coverage will appear on ESPN Deportes.

 Event Date Time (ET) English channels Spanish channels

-This year’s Pro Bowl schedule includes two days of nationally televised events—taking place on Thursday, February 2, and Sunday, February 5.
-Day 1 features five skills competitions that highlight passing and catching, as well as dodgeball and golf.
-But it’s not until Day 2 that the seven-on-seven flag football tournament takes flight.
+The 2025 Pro Bowl schedule includes two days of nationally televised events on Thursday, January 30, and Sunday, February 2.
+Day 1 across Central Florida features five skills competitions highlighting passing, catching, and dodging.
+Yes, there’s dodgeball.
+On Day 2, Camping World Stadium will host the seven-on-seven flag football tournament, which always brings laughs and confusion.

 Pro Bowl Games events (Day 1)